iakraptis/tictactoe_C/README.md

 # tictactoe_C
 A simple CLI tictactoe game, developed for an assignment for Democritus University of Thrace.
+Useful to new students of the C programming language.